Check back regularly for updates – Questions or comments? Leave them at the bottom

 What To Pack For Any Festival

-Before you start packing decide if you are going to COOK or eat at the festival.
+Before you start packing, decide if you are going to COOK or eat at the festival.
 Festivals have fabulous food vendors serving everything you could possibly crave.
-If you plan on eating in the festival then just pack some snacks and breakfast items.
-If you plan on cooking check out my Camping Kitchen 101 to save money and cook delicious meals.
+If you plan on eating at the festival, then just pack some snacks and breakfast items.
+If you plan on cooking, check out my Camping Kitchen 101 to save money and cook delicious meals.

 For the campsite

-– Tent – If you plan on camping a few times a year, invest in a quality tent.
+– Tent: If you plan on camping a few times a year, invest in a quality tent.
 I love my REI Half Dome 2 person tent.
-I can get it up in a matter of minutes, it comfortably fits two people, small an and I know it will last forever!
+I can get it up in a matter of minutes, it comfortably fits two people, it’s small, and and I know it will last forever!

-Four Person Tent – For a more luxurious slightly cheaper tent the Coleman Easy Up tent is kind of amazing.
-Literally takes seconds to pop up and take down, roomy and perfect for car camping too.
+– Four Person Tent: For a more luxurious, slightly cheaper tent, the Coleman Easy Up tent is kind of amazing.
+Literally takes seconds to pop up and take down, and it’s roomy and perfect for car camping, too.

 – Quick Dry Towel

-– Table – bring a small one from home or invest in a camping one
+– Table: Bring a small one from home or invest in a camping table

 – Ice (typically you can buy more at the festival)

-– Head Lamps – The hands-free way to get around.
-Be sure and take it to the show so you can safely guide yourself home, to and from the bathrooms, in the porta potty!
+– Head Lamps: The hands-free way to get around.
+Be sure and take it to the show so you can safely guide yourself home, to and from the bathrooms, or in the porta potty!
 Total life saver!

 – Loaded iPod